 Definition: Tuberculosis is a serious disease caused by infection with the organism Mycobacterium tuberculosis and usually progresses to more severe outcomes among infants, adolescents, and immunosuppressed patients.
-Importance: According to the Department of Health and Human Services: - Cases of tuberculosis increased by 20% between the years of 1985 and 1992.
+Importance: According to the Department of Health and Human Services: Cases of tuberculosis increased by 20% between the years of 1985 and 1992.
 The trend toward eradication of tuberculosis was reversed due to the emergence of multi-drug resistant TB and the HIV/AIDS epidemic.
-Between the years of 1993 and 2010, new reported cases of tuberculosis continuously declined.
-The steepest decline occurred in 2009, with an 11.3% decrease in cases.
-In 2010, the rate decreased 3.1%.
+California's TB cases have declined by 60 percent since the peak of the epidemic in 1992 when 5,382 cases were reported.
 Patients who do not receive sufficient treatment for tuberculosis run a higher risk of becoming ill and contagious again, and the opportunity for development of new drug-resistant strains increases.
-National The Healthy People 2020 objectives for tuberculosis are: Objective: Reduce new tuberculosis cases to 1 new case per 100,000 people.
+National Objective: The Healthy People 2020 objectives for tuberculosis are: Reduce new tuberculosis cases to 1 new case per 100,000 people.
 Increase the percentage of tuberculosis patients to finish curative therapy within 12 months from 83.8% in 2006 to 93% by 2020.
 Increase the percentage of contacts to smear-positive patients who are diagnosed with latent tuberculosis that complete a course of treatment to 79.9%.
 Increase the percentage of laboratories confirming and reporting positive tuberculosis tests within two days from 31% in 2008 to 75% in 2020.
 Key Findings: The key findings for tuberculosis include: The reported incidence of tuberculosis in San Luis Obispo County has been lower compared to the State of California from 1991 through 2011.
 Although California has consistently had higher rates than the United States since 1991, San Luis Obispo County's rates have been lower than the United States rates since 1995.
 In 2008 San Luis Obispo achieved the Healthy People 2020 objective of reducing new tuberculosis cases to 1 new case per 100,000 population; but the goal was not met in 2009, 2010 or 2011.